jenvuong/devnotes/NOTES/command-line.md

 <sub>* NOTE: In vs code, ctrl + e is assigned to the `workbench.action.quickOpen` command.
-Solution for overriding and reassigning CTRL + E can be found [here](https://github.com/Microsoft/vscode/issues/59304)</sub>
+Solution for overriding and reassigning ctrl + e can be found [here](https://github.com/Microsoft/vscode/issues/59304)</sub>